-The USAID Office of Transition Initiatives Country Representative post is a senior-level position requiring supervisory management experience, the ability to serve as an effective liaison with a wide array of individuals and institutions and an in-depth knowledge of international relations in general and of the sub-region in particular.
+The USAID Office of Transition Initiatives Country Representative post is a senior-level position requiring supervisory management experience, the ability to serve as an effective liaison with a wide array of individuals and institutions and an in-depth knowledge of foreign assistance in general and of the sub-region in particular.
 Familiarity with a wide range of issues is necessary, including, but not limited to, community development, mediation/arbitration, conflict resolution, democracy/governance and human rights.
 Excellent inter-personal, presentation and negotiation skills are necessary.
 Experience in contract/grant management is required.
 Prior work experience with U.S. Government agencies and/or managing program operations in civil conflicts is preferred.
+Prior experience coordinating with military operations is a plus.